StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-linux.md

 ### 4. Copy Agent V1 (legacy) conf.d checks

-Migrate your existing conf.d check YAML files to the Agent V2 directory.
+Migrate your existing conf.d check YAML files to the Agent V2 directory:

-This can be done by following these steps:

 1. Head over to your Agent V1 (legacy) `conf.d` directory found at the following location `/etc/sts-agent/conf.d/`.
 2. Copy each of the files in the `conf.d` directory to their respective v2 **subdirectories** inside the Agent V2 conf.d directory found at `/etc/stackstate-agent/conf.d/<CHECK-SUBDIRECTORY>.d/`.